-Occupational Therapy O.T.D.
+Doctor of Occupational Therapy (O.T.D.)

 Explore the occupational therapy doctoral degree program at the University of Alaska Anchorage

 Addressing Alaska’s growing need for health care service providers, the collaborative